 Switzerland has a very high-performance and high-speed tele-communications infrastructure.
 The economy as a whole benefits from competition in infrastructure and services.
-With 46.5% of the population having fixed and mobile broadband access as of the end of 2019, Switzerland is consolidating its position at the top of the ranking of Organisation for Economic Co-operation and Development (OECD) countries.
-Unfortunately, at the time of writing, the data for 2020 have not yet been published, thus, the following pertains to 2019.
+With 46.5% of the population having fixed- and 100% having mobile-broadband access as of the end of 2021, Switzerland is consolidating its position at the top of the ranking of Organisation for Economic Co-operation and Development (OECD) countries.